How Much Does It Cost to Re-Side a House?

 Wood Siding

-Natural wood siding costs $7 to $23 per square foot installed, making it one of the pricier options.
-However, wood provides unmatched natural beauty and can be customized through staining or painting to achieve any desired look.
+Natural wood siding costs $7 to $23 per square foot installed, making it one of the pricier siding materials.
+However, wood provides unmatched natural beauty and can be customized through staining or painting to achieve almost any look.

 Wood Siding Considerations